SpockBotMC/SpockBot/README.rst

 the beginnings of a World API.

-Spock officially supports Python 3.x on \*nix operating systems and requires PyCrypto.
+Spock officially supports Python 3.x on \*nix operating systems and requires cryptography_.
 It also runs on Windows and under Python 2.7+ but that's not regularly tested and might break at any given moment.
 If you support one of those use cases and Spock breaks for you, submit an issue with a stack trace and we'll try to fix it.